Learn About Pemphigus Vulgaris

 What are the current treatments for Pemphigus Vulgaris?

-Severe cases of pemphigus may need wound management, similar to the treatment for severe burns.
+Severe cases of PV may need wound management, similar to the treatment for severe burns.
 People with PV may need to stay in a hospital and receive care in a burn unit or intensive care unit.

 Treatment is aimed at reducing symptoms, including pain.
 It also aims to prevent complications, especially infections.